broadinstitute/warp/pipelines/skylab/multiome/Multiome.changelog.md

 2024-11-12 (Date of Last Commit)

 * Renamed the ATAC workflow library metric percent_target to atac_percent_target for compatibility with downstream tools
+* Added more disk and memory to the JoinBarcodes task

 # 5.9.0
 2024-10-21 (Date of Last Commit)